-In the Halifax and Cape Breton courts, court-based ADR is a mandatory process for certain types of applications - often those dealing with child custody and access, child maintenance (‘support’), and sometimes spousal maintenance.
+In the Halifax and Cape Breton courts, court-based ADR is a mandatory process for certain types of applications - often those dealing with child custody and parenting time or contact time, child support, and sometimes spousal support.
 Court-based ADR is offered in the Family Courts outside of Halifax and Cape Breton if this service is appropriate and helpful for the parties involved.

 You might not attend court-based ADR if:

 - each of you has a lawyer (as negotiation would then be done through your lawyers)